A Word from Jim ...

 It doesn't have to be incredibly complex at all, with just elementary notation indicating finger movements and blues guitar chords.
 Some blues tabs go into too much detail, trying to capture the feel and ambiance of authentic blues playing, which just isn't possible!

-This points us to the second characteristic of good blues guitar lessons - the teacher must be able to play the music very well (and the tablature should precisely represent what he is playing.)
+This points us to the 2nd characteristic of good blues lessons - the teacher must be able to play acoustic music very well (and the tablature should precisely represent what he is playing.)

 Guitar tablature itself isn't enough to translate that delicate pause, or the thumb strike that is a little off-beat when needed to complement the words.